smrfeld/cpp_doxygen_sphinx/README_doxygen.md

     ```
     Open the `Xcode` project in the `build` directory.
 Switch the target to `build` and hit the big run button.

-* VS code: run `CMakthe e: Build` command in the pallete.
+* VS code: run `CMake: Build` command in the pallete.
 * Command line: or by heading to the `build` folder in your main directory and run:
     ```
     cd cpp_doxygen_sphinx/build